-Was this non-tax initiative a part of your original plan application or a plan amendment X?
+Initiative: Community Enhancement Districts Was this non-tax initiative a part of your original plan application \Box or a plan amendment X ?
 Has the ordinance(s) needed to implement this initiative been enacted?
-Yes X No If yes, when was the ordinance enacted?
+If yes, when was the ordinance enacted?
 If no, please describe challenges faced in enacting the related ordinance(s).
 The city continues to discuss projects which could benefit from the employment of this tool.
 However, to date, none have reached the point of implementation.
-Understanding also that Class III cities are now eligible to authorize TIF's without county commission approval may also reduce the necessity of If yes, when was the ordinance enacted?
-If no, please describe challenges faced in enacting the related ordinance(s).
-The city continues to discuss projects which could benefit from the employment of this tool.
-However, to date, none have reached the point of implementation.
-Understanding also that Class III cities are now eligible to authorize TIF's without county commission approval may also reduce the necessity of If no, please describe challenges faced in enacting the related ordinance(s).
-The city continues to discuss projects which could benefit from the employment of this tool.
-However, to date, none have reached the point of implementation.
-Understanding also that Class III cities are now eligible to authorize TIF's without county commission approval may also reduce the necessity of The city continues to discuss projects which could benefit from the employment of this tool.
-However, to date, none have reached the point of implementation.
-Understanding also that Class III cities are now eligible to authorize TIF's without county commission approval may also reduce the necessity of to date, none have reached the point of implementation.
 Understanding also that Class III cities are now eligible to authorize TIF's without county commission approval may also reduce the necessity of this tool as well.
 (The city implemented a TIF district during FY 2023.)
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

 Initiative: Reducing the Number of Eligibles from Certified List of Police Civil Service Commission Was this non-tax initiative a part of your original plan application \Box or a plan amendment X ?
-Has the ordinance(s) needed to implement this initiative been enacted? \mathbf{X} Yes \square No If yes, when was the ordinance enacted?
+Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes \Box No If yes, when was the ordinance enacted?
 February 1, 2018 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The City has conducted civil service testing for probationary police officers seven times since the adoption of this authority.
 During one of these testing cycles, only one candidate was named to the certified list.
 This candidate was hired within weeks of the list being finalized and sent to the WVSP Academy within a few months.
-Without this ordinance in place, testing would have been reinitiated immediately costing additional time and money while also causing our department to remain understaffed for a much longer period.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+Without this ordinance in place, testing would have been reinitiated immediately, costing additional time and money while also causing our department to remain understaffed for a much longer period.

 We suffered no negative effects from the adoption of this initiative.